Dorsaa-Francis/inpt_report/README.md

 |----------------|------------|
 | Critical | 9.8 |

-Evidence
+#### Evidence
-This module takes advantage of an unauthenticated Remote Code Execution (RCE) vulnerability found in Apache version 2.4.49 (CVE-2021-41773).
-If files located outside the document root are not restricted by the ‘require all denied’ directive and CGI is enabled, it can allow for the execution of arbitrary commands.
-This issue was reintroduced in the fix for Apache 2.4.50 (CVE-2021-42013).
+This module exploits an unauthenticated Remote Code Execution (RCE) vulnerability present in Apache version 2.4.49 (CVE-2021-41773).
+If the ‘require all denied’ directive does not restrict files outside the document root and CGI is enabled, it allows for arbitrary command execution.
+This issue was reintroduced in the update for Apache 2.4.50 (CVE-2021-42013).

-#### Affected Resources are;
+#### Affected Resources
   '10.10.10.2, 10.10.10.30, 10.10.10.45, 10.10.10.55'

 #### Recommendations
-  Update to a newer patched version of Apache HTTP Server.
+  Upgrade to a patched version of the Apache HTTP Server to resolve this vulnerability.

 ### Denial of service (DoS)